How to Use our Site

 Step 7:

-Once you have purchased a stock, monitor the open position for potential sell rule violations.
+Once you have purchased a stock, monitor the open position for potential sell signals.
 If you are unable to monitor the stock regularly during the day, place a protective stop order with your broker to protect yourself from sudden downswings.
+From time to time we recommend specific sell stop levels and publish them in our weekly newsletter.

 Approach 1 vs. Approach 2